Alupka

-Alupka (Ukrainian and Russian: Алупка; Alupka; Ἀλώπηξ, Alòpex) is a resort city located in the Crimean peninsula, a territory of Ukraine that is occupied by the Russian Federation since 2014 (see 2014 Crimean crisis).
+Alupka (Ukrainian and Russian: Алупка; Alupka; Ἀλώπηξ, Alòpex) is a resort city located in the Crimean peninsula, a de jure territory of Ukraine that is de facto controlled by the Russian Federation since 2014 (see 2014 Crimean crisis).
 It is located 17 km to the west of Yalta.
 It is famous for the Vorontsov Palace, designed by English architect Edward Blore in an extravagant mixture of Scottish baronial and Neo-Moorish styles and built in 1828–1846 for prince Mikhail Semyonovich Vorontsov.

 Alupka and its surrounding area is full of resort hotels on the shore of the Black Sea, where thousands of travelers (particularly from the former Soviet Union) travel every year.
 Public transport to Alupka includes the bus system (bus routes #26 and #27 from Yalta) and other road vehicles.

 Geography

 Location

 The city is located in the Crimean peninsula, a territory of Ukraine, currently annexed by Russian Federation (see 2014 Crimean crisis).
 It is located 17 km to the west of Yalta.